 [Bad link]— both parties get the $20 referral credit

 However, there are some drawbacks to Frontier DSL.
 My family would be concerned about:

-Anyway, while we’re mulling this over, the news is playing out on sites like StopTheCap and StopTWC!
-Meanwhile, I’m more than a little annoyed at the traditional news media avoiding some of the other angles surrounding this topic — the pricing change as a way to protect cable television revenues, the local monopoly (and how cable infrastructure compares to its telephone equivalent), the impact on increasingly Internet-dependent households during a recession, how this might change the habits of people (including employees working at home), and so on.
+[Bad link] Meanwhile, I’m more than a little annoyed at the traditional news media avoiding some of the other angles surrounding this topic — the pricing change as a way to protect cable television revenues, the local monopoly (and how cable infrastructure compares to its telephone equivalent), the impact on increasingly Internet-dependent households during a recession, how this might change the habits of people (including employees working at home), and so on.

 It was extremely satisfying to see the following dialog about the volume expansion when logging into my Infrant

 The overall process of expansion took about four days, converting from four 320 GB drives to four 1 TB drives.
 (For reference, I selected the

 The capacity expansion took longer than strictly necessary, because I wrote zeros across each of the drives before installing them, one at a time, in the ReadyNAS.
 (I ended up writing zeros to each drive twice, switching from the Disk Utility to the command line equivalent.)

 Near the end of the process, I found out that the automatic